Not sure what pistol to get for your first gun or for home defense?

 How the handgun feels in your hand is probably the most important.

-The prices are all pretty similar for the striker fired pistols.
-You’ll also be able to find some sales going on at your local gun store.
-But these are good starting prices.
+The prices are all pretty similar for the striker-fired pistols at around the $500 range.
+You’ll also be able to find some sales going on at your local gun store…but these are good starting prices.

-And for the person who wants the best of the best light only…the Surefire X300 ($200).
+And for the person who wants the best of the best light only…the Surefire X300.